itpp-labs/misc-addons/barcodes_stock_inventory/README.rst

  Adjust inventory via barcode
 ==============================

-The module allows to proceed inventory adjustments via barcode scanning
+The module allows proceeding inventory adjustments via barcode scanning.

 By using a barcode scanner you may: